History of Nunavut: Cold War forced relocations

 Cornwallis and Ellesmere Islands feature in the history of the Cold War in the 1950s.
 Efforts to assert sovereignty in the High Arctic during the Cold War, i.e. the area's strategic geopolitical position, were part of the reason the federal government decided to forcibly relocate Inuit from northern Quebec to Resolute and Grise Fiord.

 The first group of people were relocated in 1953 from Inukjuak, Quebec (then known as Port Harrison) and from Pond Inlet, Nunavut.
 They were promised homes and game to hunt, but the relocated people discovered no buildings and very little familiar wildlife.
 They also had to endure weeks of 24-hour darkness during the winter, and 24-hour sunlight during the summer, something that does not occur in northern Quebec.
 They were told that they would be returned home after a year if they wished, but this offer was later withdrawn as it would damage Canada's claims to sovereignty in the area and the Inuit were forced to stay.
-Eventually, the Inuit learned the local beluga whale migration routes and were able to survive in the area, hunting over a range of 18000 km2 each year.
+Eventually, the displaced Inuit learned the local beluga whale migration routes and were able to survive in the area, hunting over a range of 18000 km2 each year.

 Map of the 1982 division and 1992 boundary plebiscite results.

 In 1993, the Canadian government held hearings to investigate the relocation program.
 The Royal Commission on Aboriginal Peoples issued a report entitled The High Arctic Relocation: A Report on the 1953–55 Relocation.
 The government paid $10 million CAD to the survivors and their families, but did not apologize until August 18, 2010.

 The whole story is told in Melanie McGrath's The Long Exile: A Tale of Inuit Betrayal and Survival in the High Arctic.